← back to participant guide

 - Default voice: see persona.md.

-- When uncertain whether the audience is my Board, a customer with leverage, or my own team — **ask** before drafting.
+- When uncertain whether the audience is a board member, a customer with leverage, or my own team — **ask** before drafting.

 - Default form: short.
 If I want long, I'll ask.